 What is a voluntary intervention order?

 Most people are familiar with the basic orders that can be made by a Magistrate Court in Domestic Violence matters.
 The two main types being a Protection Order or a Temporary Protection Order.
-It is now open to a court to impose a further order on a Respondent – a “Voluntary Intervention Order”.
+It is also open to a court, however, to impose a further order on a Respondent – a “Voluntary Intervention Order”.

 A Voluntary Intervention Order does not “replace” a Protection order but rather can be made in addition to a Protection Order or Temporary Protection Order.